kdkibtops/doc2pdf/readme.md

 - Improved error handling during the conversion process.
 - Fixed output directory structure, now all created filed are grouped into one directory without any subdirectories.
 - Fixed issue with created files extension, now original file extension is removed from the file name.

+###

+- Now, VBS script will be created by the application if not exists, in case the app is running from pkg, the created temp_script.vbs will be removed once finished, however if app is running from node the created script will remain in the assets folder